martinosorb/mistex/README.md

 pip install --user .
 ```

+*NOTE*: mistex requires `mistune` 2.*.
+This unfortunately conflics with other packages,
+such as `jupyter`, which use `mistune` version 0.8.
+If you experience problems, please
+use a virtual environment.

 ## Usage

 Mistex can be used to quickly compile a LaTeX file into a pdf using `xelatex` and `latexmk`.